jadecobra/python_tdd_exercises/source/classes/index.rst

 A class_ is a definition for something.
 I think of it as :ref:`attributes (variables)<what causes AttributeError?>` and :ref:`methods (functions) <what is a function?>` that belong together.

+Everything in Python_ is an object_, which is a class_.
+This means that everything in Python_ has a class_ definition somewhere.
+Knowing how classes_ work and how to make them shows how everything in Python_ works.

 *********************************************************************************
-how to make a class in Python
+how to make a class
 *********************************************************************************

 classes_ are made with